Possible Visa subsidiary Plaid is facing a new class-action lawsuit in the United States for violation of user data privacy.

 Plaid offers technical infrastructure APIs that connect consumers, traditional financial institutions, and developers; and thus links multiple accounts of its users into a single platform.
-The company was acquired by Visa earlier this year for $5.3 billion.
+The company started talks to be acquired by Visa earlier this year for $5.3 billion.

 Data privacy has become a great concern

 The court filing alleged that the fintech obtained “direct and full access” to consumers’ personal banking information through logins and then selling them for its own gain.
 The lawsuit also highlighted that the acquired data was not essential for Plaid’s services.

 FBS CopyTrade Launches a New Card Scanning Feature!Go to article >>